Hank Mobley

-Henry Mobley (July 7, 1930 - May 30, 1986) was an American tenor saxophonist and composer.
+Henry Mobley (July 7, 1930 - May 30, 1986) was an American jazz tenor saxophonist and composer.
 Mobley was described by Leonard Feather as the "middleweight champion of the tenor saxophone", a metaphor used to describe his tone, that was neither as aggressive as John Coltrane nor as mellow as Lester Young, and his style that was laid-back, subtle and melodic, especially in contrast with players such as Coltrane and Sonny Rollins.
 The critic Stacia Proefrock claimed him "one of the most underrated musicians of the bop era."
 Mobley's compositions include "Double Exposure", "Soul Station", and "Dig Dis".

 Early life and education

 Mobley was born in Eastman, Georgia, but was raised in Elizabeth, New Jersey, near Newark.
 He described himself as coming from a musical family and spoke of his uncle playing in a jazz band.
 As a child, Mobley played piano.

 When he was 16, an illness kept him in the house for several months.
 In response, his grandmother bought him a saxophone to help him occupy his time.
 He tried to enter a music school in Newark but was not accepted as he was not a resident, so he taught himself theory and harmony from books that his grandmother bought for him, while also teaching himself to play the tenor saxophone.